BIDMCDigitalPsychiatry/LAMP-platform/docs/10-consortium/05-joining/01-intro.md

 ## **Consortium Partner**

 Your team can utilize mindLAMP as it is built today with support from us.
-We will provide two hours of technical training to get you started and include you in monthly webinars.
+We will also include you in monthly webinars.
 As a partner, you are a member of the LAMP Consortium – a community of LAMP users who share research and ideas.

 Consortium partners are required to host their own data if they are not part of Beth Israel Deaconess Medical Center.